-Bana Alabed's mom tells of life in Aleppo
+'We are real people': Bana's mom speaks from Aleppo

 Story highlights

-- 7-year-old Bana, has become the embodiment of war's toll on the children of Syria
+- 7-year-old Bana has become the embodiment of war's toll on the children of Syria

 - Her mother speaks to CNN in an exclusive interview about Bana, Twitter and her fears